exyi/diplomka/diplomka/text/A-axA-attachements.md

 ## Pre-built web application

-The web application described in @sec:tuning-app is a static website and a limited version is part of the attachment in the `webapp-build/` directory.
+The web application described in @sec:tuning-app is a static website and a limited version is attached in the `webapp-build/` directory.
-The application includes pre-computed Parquet data files for the reference set.
-Images of basepairs and the data files for the entire PDB are omitted to keep the attachment size reasonable.
+The application includes pre-computed Parquet data files for the reference set, while the rendered basepair images and the data files for the entire PDB are omitted to keep the attachment size reasonable.

 To display the website, it is necessary to start a web server in the directory --- simply opening the index.html file will not work due to security restrictions.
 The simplest option is probably to use the Python built-in module: `python -m http.server 12345`, and navigate to http://localhost:12345